 The family bathroom is a parent's paradox.
-You can't get your school-age kid into the bath or shower, and you can't get your toddler or teenager out.
+You can't get your school-age kid into the bath or shower or get your toddler or teenager out.

 Start by setting a time limit (and a timer) for older kids and toddlers.
 Ten minutes is plenty for most kids unless they've tackled a quarterback (teens) or a Quarter Pounder (toddlers).